oscarlevin/KnightsAndKnaves/Notes.md

 As of 2025-04-03, we have replaced `knightsandknaves.game.php` with `moduels/php/Game.php`.
 This is the modern workflow and doesn't use the `knightsandknaves.actions.php` file (now deleted).
 See the hearts tutorial files at https://github.com/elaskavaia/bga-heartsla/blob/main/heartslav.js.

+Actually, it seems like the `knightsandknaves.actions.php` file is still used, but it is automatically generated.
+Important: when we want to add a new action, we need to add arguments to the gamestates.jsonc file.

+2025-11-03: We are stuck on getting the card info for a single card in the player's hand.

 ## Next steps: